 Selling Anaglypta wallpapers every day we see that customers very often underestimate how many rolls they need to buy.
 10m2 of wall coverage doesn’t always translate into 10m2 of wallpaper you need to buy.
 Adding extra coverage for pattern repeat (doesn’t apply to all wallpapers) and wastage will save you the hassle and potentially extra costs later on.
 Consider a situation where, say, 5 years down the line you need a single roll of the same pattern and it’s no longer available.

 Across 100s of orders, we’ve noticed that some customers buy X number of wallpaper rolls and then follow with another order a few days or weeks later just for a single roll.
 This clearly points to the issue of underestimating of the actual wallpaper needed for the job.

 Pattern repeat and wastage

 When measuring the wallpaper coverage and buying Anaglypta wallpapers you have to take into consideration pattern repeat.
 Pattern repeat is simply the vertical distance on the wallpaper between where the pattern starts and finishes.
-In other words, where the patter becomes identical again.
+In other words, where the pattern becomes identical again.
 Some pattern repeats are very short e.g. 1.9cm for Anaglypta Original Churhill RD385 or quite large for Dandelion Blush RD80005 where the pattern repeat is 64cm.

-This means that when hanging the wallpaper you may end up losing the entire length of the pattern repeat on each drop – this doesn’t always work out like this and it depends on the actual structure of the pattern and the length of each drop.
+This means that when hanging the wallpaper you may end up losing the entire length of the pattern repeat on each drop – it doesn’t always work out like this and it depends on the actual structure of the pattern and the length of each drop.
 It’s best to count the number of drops and then add the length of the pattern repeat for each drop.

 Planning for the future